-Satisfaction of a money judgment entered or registered in this district shall be entered by the Clerk as follows:
+Satisfaction of a money judgment that has been entered or registered shall be entered by the Clerk as follows:

 - (a) Upon the payment into the Court of the amount thereof, plus interest, and the payment of the Clerk's and marshal's fees, if any; - (b) Upon the filing of a satisfaction executed and acknowledged by: - (1) the judgment creditor; or - (2) the judgment creditor's legal representatives or assigns, with evidence of their authority; or - (3) the judgment creditor's attorney if within ten (10) years of the entry of the judgment or decree; - (c) If the judgment creditor is the United States, upon the filing of a satisfaction executed by the United States Attorney; - (d) Pursuant to an order of satisfaction entered by the Court; or - (e) Upon the registration of a certified copy of a satisfaction entered in another court.
+For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.